Royal Naval Supply and Transport Service

-The Royal Naval Supply and Transport Service, or RNSTS, was the civilian manned logistics service that supported the British Royal Navy and Royal Fleet Auxiliary (RFA); being part of the MOD (Navy).
+The Royal Naval Supply and Transport Service, or RNSTS, was the civilian crewed logistics service that supported the British Royal Navy and Royal Fleet Auxiliary (RFA); being part of the MOD (Navy).
 It was formed in 1965 and was abolished in 1994, its role (excluding the Royal Fleet Auxiliary) being taken over by the Naval Bases and Supply Agency.

 Responsibilities

 The RNSTS was responsible for the maintenance, distribution and clerical oversight of all forms of stores between depot and ship.
 This included: